 With an exponential increase in population since 1980s, and the corresponding increase in anthropogenic activities compounded by climate change, these mountain springs are drying up fast, leading to severe water shortages in many villages.

 To tackle this, in 2016, the state’s Department of Land Resources initiated a pilot project in 11 sensitive villages on community-led Springshed development.
 The project aimed to rejuvenate drying and dying natural springs through recharge of the underground aquifers by employing appropriate engineering, vegetative and social measures.
-The efforts led to quantifiable increases in discharge of springs in all the sites in subsequent years, benefitting the local population.
+The efforts led to quantifiable increases in the discharge of springs in all the sites in subsequent years, benefitting the local population.

 In partnership with various agencies, the state is applying the experiences and learnings obtained from the project in other villages with critical water issues.